-Sprint is one of the top four cell service providers in the United States, and it’s definitely the lowest priced.
-But the price doesn’t always make up for its spotty service across the country.
+Sprint is one of the top-four cell phone service carriers in the United States, and it’s definitely the most affordable.
+But the price doesn’t always make up for spotty service across the country.

-While Sprint’s coverage is not as good as what you’d get from Verizon or AT&T, it has gotten much better in the last few years.
-But unless you live in a major city or suburb, we still recommend choosing a provider that gives you full bars (and fast data) in more places.
+While Sprint’s coverage isn’t quite the same as what you’d get from Verizon or AT&T, it has gotten much better in the last few years.
+But unless you live in a major city or suburb, we still recommend choosing a different provider—one that’ll give you full bars (and fast data) in more places.

 Compared to other major providers, Sprint’s plans are about as cheap as it gets.

 It’s also easy to understand the way Sprint’s plans work.
-It offers only one unlimited plan, so you don’t have to choose from multiple options.
+Sprint offers only one unlimited plan, so you don’t have to choose between multiple options.
 If you prefer a prepaid plan, Sprint still gives you a prepaid option with unlimited text and data, or a slightly cheaper prepaid plan with a data cap.